Tourist attractions of Kenya

 The wildlife here doesn’t match the impressive nature of southern parks, such as the Masai Mara, Amboseli and Tsavo protected areas but still makes a fascinating visit surrounded by beautiful scenery.

 The Shaba National Reserve is located at the eastern side of the total protected area with the Samburu Reserve to the west.
-Buffalo Springs National Reserve is then at the south west of the area just south of the river.
-Popularly, all off these sections are often combined under the umbrella of the Samburu protected area and despite being different reserves, you only need to pay one entrance fee to enjoy game drives that cross the section
+Buffalo Springs National Reserve is then at the southwest of the area just south of the river.
+Popularly, all of these sections are often combined under the umbrella of the Samburu protected area and despite being different reserves, you only need to pay one entrance fee to enjoy game drives that cross the section

 Mombasa Marine National Park

 The Mombasa Marine National park is a protected area of coastal water, including the coastal mangroves and Indian Ocean territorial waters.
 It contains different coral reefs with an abundance of animal life, which covers around 200 km² (49,400 acres).
 The park is very close to the tourist hubs and makes a fantastic trip for some excellent snorkeling and diving experiences.